-In Linux there are several options that can be set in the shell profile or shell environment, such as the environment variables such as path and classpath or prompt display among others.
+In Linux there are several options that can be set in the shell profile or shell environment, such as the environment variables.
+The environment variable can be the path, the classpath or prompt display among various others.
 Every time you edit one of the shell profile files, you need to reload shell profile or the command shell itself for the modifications to take effect.

-One option is to close the prompt and start another command window.
+One option is to close the prompt and start another or new command window.
 This will execute the shell scripts again to load the modified version.
-But most times you just want to load the new modified shell profile without having to restart the command prompt.
+But most times you just want to load the new modified shell profile without having to restart the command prompt or the command window.
 This is especially useful when working remotely, and eliminates the need to logout and log back in.

 Profile files for bash shell: The bash shell usually has two profile files, where you could configure your environment, .bash_profile and .bashrc.

-Profile file for csh shell: The csh shell also have two startup or profile files, .cshrc and .login
+Profile files for csh shell: The csh shell also have two startup or profile files, .cshrc and .login

 There are two different commands that can be used to execute and reload shell startup scripts, source and . (dot command).
 You will need to execute these in each and every open command prompt in order to load them into that particular shell environment.